-Who's paying for Dems to show up at town halls?
+Are Dems being paid to show up at town halls?

 They have not offered evidence to support the claim, though -- and Democratic organizations say they're just racing to keep up with what they insist is an organic uprising fueled by opposition to Trump.

 At Chaffetz's event, attendees -- mostly progressives -- cited a long list of ways they'd heard it was taking place.
-Some said they'd read it in the Salt Lake Tribune.
-Others via word of mouth.
+Some said they'd read it in the Salt Lake Tribune, others via word of mouth.
 Several said they'd gotten notices from Chaffetz's office.

 Most frequently, attendees pointed to Utah's chapter of Indivisible, a loosely organized, weeks-old group with hundreds of regional affiliates.